Patty McCormack: Life and career

+McCormack was born in New York City on August 21, 1945, as Patricia Ellen Russo.
+Her parents divorced when she was young, and she took on her maternal grandmother's surname.
+Her father, Frank Russo, was a fireman and a friend of Walter Matthau; as a favor to Frank, Matthau secured McCormack a deal with his agent, Leonard Hirshan, when she was a teenager.
+She attended New Utrecht High School in 1958.

-McCormack was a child model at the age of four, and began appearing on television at the age of seven.
-She made her motion-picture debut in Two Gals and a Guy (1951) and appeared as Ingeborg in the television series Mama with Peggy Wood from 1953 to 1956.
-Her Broadway debut was in Touchstone (1953), and the following year, she originated the role of Rhoda Penmark, an eight-year-old psychopath and fledgling serial killer, in the original stage version of Maxwell Anderson's The Bad Seed (1954) with Nancy Kelly.
-She was nominated for an Academy Award for Best Supporting Actress for her role in the film version (1956).
+McCormack made her motion-picture debut in Two Gals and a Guy (1951) and appeared as Ingeborg in the television series Mama with Peggy Wood from 1953 to 1956.
+Her Broadway debut was in Touchstone (1953), and the following year, she originated the role of Rhoda Penmark, an 8-year-old psychopathic serial killer, in Maxwell Anderson's The Bad Seed (1954) with Nancy Kelly.
+She was nominated for an Academy Award for Best Supporting Actress for the film version (1956).
 She portrayed Helen Keller in the original 1957 Playhouse 90 production of William Gibson's The Miracle Worker opposite Teresa Wright.

-In 1957, she was cast by Orson Welles in his film adaptation of Don Quixote, but filming had to be abandoned for budgetary reasons, and was never fully completed.
-When a version was edited together in 1992, some years after Welles's death, it did not include any of McCormack's scenes, though they had been central to the framing of the plot.
 In 1959 she was in an episode of One Step Beyond called "Make Me Not a Witch".
 She had the role of a pampered child star in the 1958 comedy Kathy O' and recorded the title song for Dot Records.
 McCormack briefly starred in her own series, Peck's Bad Girl, with Marsha Hunt and Wendell Corey in 1959, and had a leading role in MGM's remake of The Adventures of Huckleberry Finn with Eddie Hodges.
 In the early 1960s, she starred in a series of popular teenage delinquent films, including The Explosive Generation with William Shatner and The Young Runaways.
-In 1962, she portrayed Julie Cannon in the Rawhide episode "Episode of the Wolves"; she appeared on the show again the following year, playing Sarah Higgins in the episode "Incident at Paradise".
+In 1962, she portrayed Julie Cannon in the Rawhide episode "Incident of the Wolvers" (s.5, e.8); she appeared on the show again the following year, playing Sarah Higgins in the episode "Incident at Paradise".

-She married restaurateur Bob Catania in 1967, and the couple had two children before their marriage was dissolved.
 After a half-dozen teen roles during the 1960s, her film career gradually declined, but she continued to work in television.
 In 1970, she played Linda Warren on the soap opera The Best of Everything.
 She guest-starred on The Streets of San Francisco, season two, episode "Blockade".
 She also portrayed a San Francisco paramedic on the season-seven Emergency! series episodes "What's a Nice Girl Like You Doing...?" and "The Convention".
 She resumed her cinema career with Bug in 1975.
+She played advertising executive Beth Donaldson in "The Little People" episode of "The Love Boat" S2 E10 which aired on 11/24/1978.